 Our Analysis and Test Results

-Graco, based out of Atlanta, Georgia, was founded in 1942 and originally manufactured machine and car parts.
+Graco, based out of Atlanta, Georgia, was founded in 1942 and initially manufactured machine and car parts.
 Their claim to fame is that they invented the world's first wind-up, automatic baby swing in 1955 after the owner of the company was watching his wife struggle to keep baby asleep in a rocking chair while she read a book.
 Quickly, the company began pioneering other baby products, and soon after that, the Pack n'Play was born.
 Today, Graco is a well-known company in the world of babies, and they manufacture a multitude of quality products.

 Ease of Use

 Regarding growing with your baby, you really can't beat the 4-in-1 feature.
 The chair itself accommodates up to 60 pounds, so it can potentially be used for years to come, and with more than one child at once.
 If you're using the high chair feature, you still have a separate booster seat that can strap securely to a dining chair for an older sibling.
 Or you can take the seat off and clip it right into the booster so baby can join you at the table.
 If you do this, you'll have a youth chair that can push up to the table and can hold up to 60 lbs!
 Overall, it is an easy-to-use chair with lots of options.

 Ease of Cleaning